 Truth: The current cost of the Wood Badge course is $275 and covers all of your course materials, participant neckerchief, food and the Wood Badge award you receive when you complete your “ticket” (Wood Badge neckerchief, leather woggle, beads and certificate).
 The value of Wood Badge training is many times the cost and is a worthwhile investment in yourself.

 Some employers recognize the value of Wood Badge and will pay or subsidize the cost; some will even give you paid time off to take the course.
 Some unions will pay or subsidize the cost.
 The American Legion offers Wood Badge scholarships for members.
 Many units and chartering organizations will pay or subsidize the cost, since they will benefit from your Wood Badge training.
 We also offer scholarships.

 Myth #1: All the Wood Badge courses are full, and it’s too late in the year to register.

-Truth: We run two courses every year, so please check back often and choose the date that works best for you.
+Truth: We offer space to waitlisted registrants, so even if the course appears full you may still be able to participate.
+Wood Badge courses are run every year, so please check back often and choose the date that works best for you.